The Mopar stories site

 Jeep Recon electric car

 The Wagoneer S and Recon, again, will both be sold entirely as BEVs.
 The Wagoneer S target range is 400 miles, with target power of 600 hp, and a 0-60 time of 3.5 seconds.
-Production versions of both vehicles will be shown next year and production will start in 2024 in Mexico.
+The actual numbers are a bit less ambitious.

 STLA Medium